-No, I’m not a mom.
-Not yet, but then I’m like so many other women in their early 30s with no children, hearing the quiet tick-tock of that biological clock in the background of my life.
+No, I’m not a mom — yet.
+But just like many other women in their early 30s with no children, I hear the quiet tick-tock of that biological clock in the background of my life.

-Before I know it, the alarm will sound at the age of 35 and from then, I’ll henceforth be known as an elderly primigravida in medical circles, a.k.a. an old first-timer mom.
-So, why an article about Mother’s day in the Netherlands?
+Before I know it, the alarm will sound when I turn 35, and from then on, I’ll be known as an elderly primigravida — an old first-timer mom — in the medical circles.
+Why this odd ode to potential future moms?

-So why this odd ode to potential-future-moms?
-It’s Mother’s Day in the Netherlands and I have the reproductive potential to be a mom, so why not still celebrate that anyway?
+It’s Mother’s Day in the Netherlands and while I’m not a mom yet, I have the reproductive potential to be one, so why not celebrate anyway?
 More specifically, why would I want to have a hypothetical child in the Netherlands as an expat?
-Here are a few reasons why:
+Here are a few reasons:

 My Dutch kid would be raised to be independent.
-They learn to speak up and speak frankly.
-They learn about reproductive health early (one must only watch the “Lentekriebels” episode from De Luizenmoeder to get a hilarious perspective of the debate about teaching kids sexual health), which really should not be as controversial an issue to cover as parts of my home country sometimes makes it out to be.
+Dutch children learn to speak up and speak frankly.
+They learn about reproductive health early (one must only watch the Lentekriebels episode from De Luizenmoeder to get a hilarious perspective of the debate about teaching kids sexual health), which really should not be as controversial an issue to cover as parts of my home country sometimes makes it out to be.

 My Dutch kid would learn a gazillion languages.
-Okay, well not that many.
-There are more than 7,000 living languages in the world, with 23 of them accounting for more than half of the world’s population, so maybe they’d learn about three of them (English, Dutch, and maybe French, my husband’s mother tongue).
-Given the geography of Maastricht, closely neighbouring Wallonian Belgium, it’s not hard.
-Some parents who live south of Maastricht even choose to send their kids to Belgian schools across the border.
+Okay, well maybe not a gazillion.
+However, there are more than 7,000 living languages in the world, with 23 of them accounting for more than half of the world’s population — so even if they learnt just three of them (English, Dutch, and maybe French — my husband’s mother tongue), they’d be pretty good to go.

-Besides, for Europeans, multilingualism is standard in many places, especially for younger generations; as an adult, it seems like learning a new language is approached as just another set of job skills to develop.
+Besides, for Europeans, multilingualism is standard in many places, especially for younger generations — not (as some adults see it) just another set of job skills to develop.

-While unlikely, said Dutch kid might also learn a bit of Mestreechs or some other Limburgish dialect.
+While unlikely, said Dutch kid might also learn a bit of Mestreechs or some other Limburgs dialect.
 Did I mention that knowing more than one language can increase cognitive flexibility and reserve?
 It is even associated with differences in brain structure as an adult.
-Brainiac child with all-natural, organically-cultivated and enhanced IQ and EQ?
+Brainiac child with all-natural, organically-cultivated, and enhanced IQ and EQ?
 Why not?

 My Dutch kid would probably be able to be treated with some of the earlier-generation antibiotics for treating infections.
 Why, you ask?
 Dutch doctors are notoriously stingy on prescribing antibiotics, prescribing the least antibiotics of all countries of the European Union.
-As a result, the Netherlands has nearly the lowest rate of antimicrobial consumption in the world (second to Chile as of 2014) and, consequently, the lowest rates of antibiotic resistance.
+As a result, the Netherlands has one of the lowest rates of antimicrobial consumption in the world (second to Chile as of 2014) and, consequently, the lowest rates of antibiotic resistance.

-Got a sniffling kid?
-Bring on the paracetamol and reserve the big guns for the situations when they actually would need them.
+Your kid got the sniffles?
+Bring on the paracetamol and reserve the big guns for the situations when they may actually need them.
 By the way, before their 18th birthday, there is no premium to pay for that sniffling kid to have standard health insurance and also dental care.

-As a follow-up to #5, my Dutch kid would grow up tough-as-nails.
-A Dutchie friend recently told me she got a nasty gash on her leg during a Spartan race, the kind with obstacle courses and lots of mud, which required a visit to spoedeisende hulp (SEH, or the emergency room) for some stitches.
+As a follow-up to number five, my Dutch kid would grow up tough-as-nails.
+A Dutchie friend recently told me she got a nasty gash on her leg during a Spartan Race — the kind with obstacle courses and lots of mud — which required a visit to spoedeisende hulp (SEH, or the emergency room) for some stitches.

 And it was no big deal at all, she got the stitches with zero anaesthetics.
 Okay, so don’t quote me on this — in America, I would get nailed for child neglect or abuse for letting my kid get stitches without any anaesthetic, plus I would be a hypocrite myself and ask for the lidocaine, please — but wow.
 I was definitely shocked and mildly impressed.